valory-xyz/open-autonomy/docs/advanced_reference/commands/autonomy_mint.md

 `--password`
 : Password for key pair

-`-d, --dependency`
+`-d, --dependencies`
-: Dependency for the package
+: Dependencies for the package

 `--nft`
 : IPFS hash for the NFT image